AMWA-MWC exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 Question: 674

 A medical writer is tracking a projects progress using Earned Value Management (EVM).
-The planned value (PV) is $50,000, earned value (EV) is $40,000, and genuine cost (AC) is $45,000.
+The planned value (PV) is $50,000, earned value (EV) is $40,000, and real cost (AC) is $45,000.
 What is the cost performance index (CPI), and what does it indicate?

 1. CPI = 0.80, indicating cost overrun